Harvey (software): Applications

-Various law firms around the world are customers of Harvey.

 US law firm Paul Weiss began testing Harvey within the firm in January 2023, and became a client of the company later that year.
-Gina Lynch, the firm's chief knowledge and innovation officer explained that the firm was not using hard metrics, such as time saved, to assess productivity gains because the time and effort needed to carefully review the output made efficiency gains difficult to measure.
+Gina Lynch, the firm's chief knowledge and innovation officer, explained that the firm was not using hard metrics, such as time saved, to assess productivity gains because the time and effort needed to carefully review the output made efficiency gains difficult to measure.

 In February 2023, the UK law firm, Allen & Overy (now A&O Shearman), announced that it had been trialing Harvey since November 2022 within its Markets Innovation Group.
 This was reported to be the first known use of a generative AI product within the UK magic circle law firms.

 According to Allen & Overy, during the trial, 3,500 lawyers had used Harvey for around 40,000 queries in the course of their day to day work.
 The firm's press release stated that "Whilst the output needs careful review by an A&O lawyer, Harvey can help generate insights, recommendations and predictions based on large volumes of data".
 David Wakeling, head of the Markets Innovation Group, also cautioned that "You must validate everything coming out of the system.
 You have to check everything".

 The Irish law firm, A&L Goodbody, announced in February 2024 that it would be working with Harvey to enhance its services in relation to document analysis, due diligence, litigation, and regulatory compliance.

 In June 2024, UK law firm Ashurst announced that it would partner with Harvey and roll out its services to its branches worldwide.

 In September 2024, PwC announced that it would be adopting Harvey to empower its lawyers in Singapore.
 Singapore law firm WongPartnership also announced that month that it had become the first Southeast Asian law firm to test Harvey's generative AI solutions.

-Reception

-Harvey has not demoed its product at trade shows or to the press.
-According to news reports, many in the legal and legaltech industry "have never seen what Harvey does".
-Weinberg and Pereya acknowledged that the company has been "stealthy" and explained that they would rather their clients "speak for themselves".

-As of 2023, Harvey was reportedly built on top of OpenAI's GPT-4.
-Some users have complained that the product would break when OpenAI updated its GPT models, and described the product as "OpenAI's legal wrapper".